IMRCLab/Pololu_3pi-/README.md

 ## Radio Receiver

-The code for the  nrf Dongle can be found [here](https://github.com/polyblank-5/esb_prx).
-The compiled file can be found in the Dongle Software folder.
+The code for the  nrf Dongle can be found in the nrf52840dongle-firmware folder.

 ## Logging